AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 - Band Saw

 #### Procedure:

+##Tipping Bucket
 1. Measure and mark where the middle of the bucket is on both sides of the bucket with the largest surface area.
 2. Make a mark 0.75 cm horizontally from the center and 1 cm above the center on each side of the bucket.
-Make sure that the marks are aligned.
+Make sure that the marks are aligned.(This is for the design, which creates 10 cm of lift per pulse in the reactor--see table for the appropriate pivot positions for different lifts)
-3. Use a power drill and 1/4" drill bit to create a hole on the off-centered marks drawn in the previous step.
+3. Use a power drill and 1/4" drill bit to drill a hole on the off-centered marks drawn in the previous step.
 4. Cut two pivots from the PVC rod with a band saw to appropriate size to fit within the LLDPE plastic tank
 5. Using a mill and a 7/32" drill bit, drill a hole into the middle one of the flat sides of each pivot.
-6.
+6. Cut two squares of 2" by 2" HDPE 1/4" sheet to reinforce the tipping bucket.
+7. Use a 7/32" screw to secure the squares of HDPE sheet to the insides of bucket and the pivots to the outsides of the bucket.
+**add picture**
+8. Weld brackets to the inside of the LDPE holding tank.
+Make sure the brackets are positioned so that they are at the same height in the bucket and give the bucket enough space to tip over completely.

 ### Reactor Body
-1. Attach the 1 1/2" influent pipe to the 10" PVC **add specific location for hole**.
-Drill a 2" hole into the 10" PVC using a drill saw.
-Cut a ~add length~ of 1 1/2" PVC pipe.
-Role the 10" PVC pipe onto its side and apply primer to the 1 3/4" hole and the 1 1/2" PVC pipe.
-Insert the 1 1/2" PVC pipe into the hole in the 10" pipe and apply PVC cement liberally to ensure that all of the gaps are filled.
-Use a clamp or block to support the pipe.
+1. Drill a 2 3/8" hole into the 10" PVC using a drill saw **add location for hole**.

+2. Cut a 2" length of 2" PVC pipe.

+3. Role the 10" PVC pipe onto its side and apply primer to the 2 3/8" hole and the 2" PVC pipe.
+Insert the 2" PVC pipe into the hole in the 10" pipe and apply PVC cement liberally to ensure that all of the gaps are filled.
+Use a clamp or block to support the new connection.
 Allow to dry completely for 24 hours.
 (Materials: 1 1/2" PVC pipe, 8' length of 10" PVC pipe, drill saw, primer, PVC cement)

-2. Attach the 1 1/2" sludge weir to the 10" PVC pipe.
-First, drill an ellipse into the 10" PVC pipe. **add specific location for hole** Start by drilling a 1/4" hole at a 60 degree angle in the 10" canister.
-Then, attach a 1' long 1/4" rod to the drill saw with a 2" drill saw bit.
-Use the 1/4" hole as a guide to drill a 2" hole at a 60 degree angle.
+4. Drill a 1/4" hole at a 60 degree angle in the 10" canister **add a location for hole** using a jig.
+Then, attach a 1' long 1/4" rod to the drill saw with a 2 3/8" drill saw bit.
+Use the 1/4" hole as a guide to drill a 2 3/8" hole at a 60 degree angle.
-(Materials: Drill saw, 1' long 1/4" rod, protractor, primer, PVC cement)

-3. Drill two holes on opposite ends of the tipping bucket.
-Attach rods to each (Materials: 2 gallon plastic bucket, ...)
+5. Cut a 2" length of 2" PVC pipe.

+6. Role the 10" PVC pipe onto its side and apply primer to the 2 3/8" ellipse and the 2" PVC pipe.
+Insert the 2" PVC pipe into the hole in the 10" pipe and apply PVC cement liberally to ensure that all of the gaps are filled.
+Use a clamp or block to support the new connection.
+Allow to dry completely for 24 hours.
+(Materials: 1 1/2" PVC pipe, 8' length of 10" PVC pipe, drill saw, primer, PVC cement)

 ```python
 import aguaclara.core.head_loss as minorloss